astrichthyes/Lost-Soul-Arts-Mod/README.md

 -Added new NPC black phantoms

--Changed the behavior and equipment of some NPC's
+-Changed the behavior and equipment of some NPC's, including an overhaul to the Old Monk NPC boss

--Changed some enemy placement and added more enemies where maps were 'empty'
+-Changed some enemy placement and added more enemies in places where maps were originally 'empty'

 -Changed some treasure locations and NPC loot

+-Reduced weight of ore and many consumables to 0

 -Changed the movement properties of the poison swamp in the Valley of Defilement

--Modified some dev messages in the Nexus and Stonefang to aid players new to the mod
+-Modified some dev messages in the Nexus and Stonefang to aid players new to the mod and/or to the game

 -Added friendly scale miners, who are hiding throughout Boletaria....